Utagai/stmt_viewer/README.md

 export type Category = string;

-type CategoryMapping = {
+// Description mappings take precedence over category mappings. type DescriptionMapping = {
   // from is a regular expression that will be used to match against the
-  // original category.
+  // original description.
   from: string;
   to: Category;
 };

-type DescriptionMapping = {
+type CategoryMapping = {
   // from is a regular expression that will be used to match against the
-  // original description.
+  // original category.
   from: string;
   to: Category;
 };